Increasing stitches simply means that you need to add an extra stitch or stitches to your knitting.

 Do Not drop the loop (stitch) from your left needle.
 You will now work into the back of that loop to create a purlwise increase.

 This is the tricky part and I tried very hard to make the picture as clear as possible so that you can understand.

 Make sure your working yarn is still in the front of your work.

 In this picture I moved my left needle around because you have to insert the right needle in the stitch on the left needle from the outside.
 See how I am doing it in the picture?
 I know this is tricky but you can do it.

-See how in this photo (below) the stitch is twisted?
+See how in this photo on the left the stitch is twisted?
 Don't worry its supposed to be like that.

 Bring working yarn around right needle counterclockwise.